daun-gatal/terraform-modules/README.md

 1. **Data Ingestion**: Use Airflow to orchestrate data pipelines
 2. **Real-time Streaming**: Stream real-time data through Apache Kafka for event-driven architectures
 3. **Data Storage**: Store raw data in MinIO (S3-compatible object storage)
+4. **Metadata Lake Management**: Use Gravitino to provide federated metadata management across different storage systems and compute engines
-4. **Data Cataloging**: Use Nessie to version and manage table metadata
+5. **Data Cataloging**: Use Nessie to version and manage table metadata with Git-like capabilities
-5. **Data Processing**: Process batch and streaming data using Apache Spark
+6. **Data Processing**: Process batch and streaming data using Apache Spark
-6. **Data Querying**: Query data using Trino with Iceberg tables
+7. **Data Querying**: Query data using Trino with Iceberg tables through Gravitino's unified metadata interface
-7. **Data Visualization**: Create dashboards and insights with Metabase
+8. **Data Visualization**: Create dashboards and insights with Metabase
-8. **Metadata Storage**: PostgreSQL serves as the backend database for metadata and application state
+9. **Metadata Storage**: PostgreSQL serves as the backend database for metadata and application state

 All services can be integrated with Tailscale for secure networking and optionally exposed to the internet via Tailscale Funnel.